wavefrontHQ/docs/pages/doc/query_language_point_tags.md

 If you have multiple point tags on a point, you'll see all the point tags.
 For this example, the points in the green line contain three point tags: `clientService`, `clientApp`, and `hw`.
 Note that they are all visible in the legend:

 ![Three lines](images/three_lines.png)

+### Point Tag Limitations

+For most clusters, the number of point tags you can define is 20.
+Our experience has shown that a larger number of point tags does not improve the user experience, and can lead to performance problems.

+**Note:** If the number of point tags exceeds 20, then we drop the metrics that have those point tags.

 ## Filtering Queries Using Point Tags